The problem with CX Mystery Shopping programs

 The cover slide whirred up on the screen.

-Opening slide – very formal The Customer Experience Mystery Shopper Report etc. etc.
+Opening slide – very formal The CX Mystery Shopping Report etc. etc.

 We were all ready.
 And then, next slide